 One thing that is super cool about Park City and Deer Valley is that they are literally within minutes of each other and you can enjoy both mountains on one visit to the town.
 We always like to come here for that, as they both have great slopes.
 There are three resorts here: Park City Mountain Resort, Deer Valley, and Woodward Park City.

 2.)
-Deer Valley, a skiers only resort (no snowboarders), with 6 mountains – Little Baldy Peak, Bald Eagle, Bald, Flagstaff, Empire, and Lady Morgan.
+Deer Valley, a skiers-only resort (no snowboarders), with 6 mountains – Little Baldy Peak, Bald Eagle, Bald, Flagstaff, Empire, and Lady Morgan.
 They have a higher percentage of beginner terrain than the other two Park City resorts.
-We loved the upscale Deer Valley area, who graciously does not allow snowboarders, one of only a handful left in the country that doesn’t.
+We loved the upscale Deer Valley area, which graciously does not allow snowboarders, one of only a handful left in the country that doesn’t.
 Our youngest son does both ski and board and so we rented both skis and a snowboard for him.
 This so that he could ski and board both mountains with us.

 3.)
 Woodward Park City is the nation’s first all-in-one action sports and ski resort.
 Woodward boasts a 125-acre campus with an action sports hub, action sports parks, and mountain parks.
 From lift-accessed snowboarding, skiing, and tubing in the winter, the resort is designed to offer a lot of choices for crazy sports enthusiasts of all ages and abilities to play from beginner to expert.
 In the summer, they offer biking, skateboarding, BMX, scooter, parkour, cheer, and digital media.

-Fun Things to do in Park City
+Things to do in Park City, Utah

 #2 Park City is GREAT for families and kids!

-Don’t forget to bring the whole family, as Park City is great for kids and has children as young as 3 years old taking ski lessons or as young as 4 years old for snowboarding.
+Don’t forget to bring the whole family, as Park City is great fun for kids and has children as young as 3 years old taking ski lessons or as young as 4 years old for snowboarding.
 My kids did it when they were young and look at them now, they are mega skiers!
 These resorts also have childcare available at the resorts if you want to let them hang out while you ski.
 This makes it fun for you and a fun thing to do in Park City for your little ones!

 We loved returning to Park City and Deer Valley, as it holds a special place in our hearts from when we first began skiing as a family.
 It was the first ski area we visited with our boys when they were young.
 And now we returned with them practically as adult kids to show them the area once again.